mahmoudazaid/pulsar/README.md

-# 🚀 BDD UI-API Testing Framework
+# 🚀 Pulsar - BDD Testing Framework

 A comprehensive **Behavior Driven Development (BDD)** testing framework for both **UI** and **API** testing using **Cucumber**, **Selenium WebDriver**, and **Java**.